 be rejected.”

-Since our manuscript is concerned with the comparison of two methods, it does have a methodological character.
-However, the incorrect Φ' method has been used to study important aspects of phonon physics in a wide-range of systems (37,39-41).
-Thus it is very important for the understanding of theoretical phonon physics that the Φ' method has proven incorrect.
+Our manuscript is concerned with the comparison of two methods and inherently has a methodological character.
+The incorrect Φ' method has been used to study important aspects of phonon physics in a wide-range of systems (37,39-41).
+Thus we believe that it is an important contribution to the field of condensed matter physics to clearly demonstrate that it does not work and why.

 We would like to highlight Journal of Physics: Condensed Matter articles which examine the same phonon physics that can studied using the Φ method: